TempeHS/2024SDD-Rayan-AeroFit/productBacklog.md

 21. Add animation for reaching stepGoal
 22. Add option for users to add their weight, for more accurate calorie conversions.
 23. Add a help page with user documentation
+24. Add a live goal progress bar that is synchronised with calCount
+25. Make navigation system fixed in place